0

 • Lifestyle Changes: Adopting a healthy lifestyle is crucial in managing and preventing fatty liver disease.
 This includes maintaining a balanced diet, regular exercise, and weight management.

-Individuals experiencing persistent or severe liver pain, along with associated symptoms, should seek prompt medical attention.
+If you are experiencing persistent or severe liver pain, along with associated symptoms, you should seek prompt medical attention.
 Diagnostic tests, such as blood work and imaging studies, can help determine the extent of liver damage and guide appropriate interventions.

 Conclusion